Picking gifts for a loved one is never easy.

-This holiday season, we thought we’d come up with a list of gifts in various price ranges for content creators, CG artists, coders, and other professionals who seem to be surrounded by computers and screens all the time.
+This holiday season, we thought we’d come up with a list of gifts in various price ranges for content creators, Animators, Digital Artists, coders, and other professionals who seem to be surrounded by computers and screens all the time.
 Please feel free to throw in other ideas.

 This is just something we came up with to help holiday shoppers do their thing.
 What’s more, we might even get a tip or two from our readers!